TechGrounds-Cloud8/cloud8-Acron0815/Week 5/Opdracht-2-AWS-10 VPC.md

 ---

  - VPC management is typically done through my provider's (e.g. Amazon AWS) control panel .
 This access to my VPC allows me to easily make and track changes as needed.

+ ---

+## Exercise 1
+- Allocate an Elastic IP address to your account.

+- Use the Launch VPC Wizard option to create a new VPC with the following requirements:

+  Region: Frankfurt (eu-central-1)

+  VPC with a public and a private subnet

+  Name: Lab VPC

+  CIDR: 10.0.0.0/16

+- Requirements for the public subnet:
+  Name: Public subnet 1

+  CIDR: 10.0.0.0/24

+  AZ: eu-central-1a

+- Requirements for the private subnet:

+  Name: Private subnet 1

+  CIDR: 10.0.1.0/24

+  AZ: eu-central-1a